 Permanent employees are employed on an ongoing basis until the employer or employee ends the employment relationship.

-Fixed term means that the employee is employed for a specific period of time or task, for example a 6 or 12 month period, and employment ends on the date specified in the contract.
+Fixed term means that the employee is employed for a specific period of time or task.
+For example a 6 month contract where employment ends after 6 months.

 Best practice tip

 - employment status